BrainBehaviour/Experiment_Code/Presentation/Response_Priming/CIT_Nogo3/README.md

 A modified response-priming paradigm employed in stroke patients presenting with chronic low function upper-limb hemiparesis, whilst EEG was recorded.

+NB: No Invalid trials, only neutral (ambiguous) trials.
+And added No Response Trials (all Valid)

 _Experiment setup:_

 	Four white precue stimuli (S1) presented within an empty line-drawn white circle on a black background: